sentclose/sentc-docs/docs/src/guide/user.md

 ## Reset password

-To reset a password the user must be logged in on the device.
+To reset a password, the user must be logged in on the device.
-A normal reset without logged in is not possible because the user must have access to the device keys.
+A normal reset without being logged in is not possible because the user must have access to the device keys.
-If the user doesn't have access he/she can't decrypt the information anymore because the sentc api got not access to the keys too.
+If the user doesn't have access, he/she can no longer decrypt the information because the sentc API doesn't have access to the keys either.

 When resetting the password, the secret keys of the device will be encrypted again with the new password.